-- Every addict in the world will have the chance to experience our message in their own language and culture and find the opportunity for a new way of life. - NA communities worldwide and NA World Services will work together in a spirit of unity and cooperation to carry our message of recovery. - Narcotics Anonymous will achieve universal public recognition and respect.
+- Every addict in the world has the chance to experience our message in their own language and culture and find the opportunity for a new way of life; - NA communities worldwide and NA World Services work together in a spirit of unity and cooperation to carry our message of recovery; - Narcotics Anonymous has universal recognition and respect as a viable program of recovery.

+As our commonly held sense of the highest aspirations that set our course, our vision is our touchstone, our reference point, inspiring all we do.
 Honesty, trust and goodwill are the foundation of these ideals.
-In all our service efforts we pray that a loving Higher Power will quide us.
+In all our service efforts we rely upon the guidance of a loving Higher Power.